 After each missing episode, a face-to-face interview with the young person is conducted after 48 hours, during which a needs-assessment is conducted.
-Find out more in our young people’s leaflet.

 The service runs a dedicated helpline 0808 168 9698 and provides support to young people who have run away or need advice as well as family and friends who are concerned about runaways.

 Comprehensive screening and assessment of young people is conducted to identify CSE risk and incidence, followed by programmes of intervention which enable young people to reflect upon and recognise CSE.

 The service offers training to groups of young people (preventative and targeted) as well as professional training to members of the children and young people’s workforce.